IBM/predict-opioid-prescribers/README.md

 # Use-DSX-and-Scikit-Learn-to-Predict-US-Opioid-Prescribers
 A pattern focusing on how to use scikit learn and python (in DSX) to predict opioid prescribers based off of a 2014 kaggle dataset.

-## Use Machine Learning to Predict US Opioid Prescribers with DSX and Scikit Learn
+## Use Machine Learning to Predict U.S. Opioid Prescribers with DSX and Scikit Learn

 ## Intro